If you’ve downloaded our free map icons and are looking to insert a Google Maps link into it, then you’ve reached the right place.

 Plus, when clicking the link on your mobile phone, it will automatically open Google Maps and you can also start navigation.

-How to Get a Google Maps Link
+How to Insert a Google Maps Link in Your Email Signature

 Simply follow the steps below to get your Google Maps link and insert it into your email signature.